-low types were perfectly informed about their true relative abilities.
+Table 4 shows search decisions by type.
+While our lottery elicitation indicates that almost all subjects would prefer not to search given perfect certainty of being a low type, low types in the experiment searched in 50 percent of all possible cases.
+Put differently there was substantial excess search activity among low types, which would not exist if low types were perfectly informed about their true relative abilities.
 But there was also insufficient search on the side of high types.
-In 18 percent of all possible cases they did not search even though they had a high chance of success.15
+In 18 percent of all possible cases they did not search even though they had a high chance of success.

 Table 4 also displays the subjective beliefs of those who searched and those who did not search.
 Low types who searched had a substantially higher median belief of being a high type than those who did not (0.5 vs. 0.2).
 Among high types the differences are quite substantial as well.
 High types who did not search in particular periods had a median belief that places the probability of being a high type at only 0.4.
 In contrast, the ones that searched had a median subjective belief of 0.8.
 Moreover, low types who searched had a higher subjective belief than high types who did not (0.5 vs. 0.4).
-In summary, these results show that low types who search, and high types who do not search, have systematically overconfident or underconfident beliefs, respectively.
+In summary, these results show that low types who search, and high types who do not search, have systematically incorrect beliefs.
 This illustrates the potential for identical people come to think of themselves differently as a consequence of their individual search history, and exhibit different search behavior as a result.